naasking/Algebra.NET/README.md

     Function<Func<double, double>> a = Algebra.Function(x => 2 * x + 1);

-Now we can compile it to efficient IL:
+We can compile such a function to efficient IL:

     Func<double, double> func = a.Compile("times2plus1");